 When it comes to divorce and custody mediation, Ukiah-based Wine Country Family Law & Bankruptcy Office offers clients skilled assistance.

 If you can avoid the courtroom, often you and your family will be much better off today and for years to come.

 One of the ways you can avoid the courtroom is through use of a skilled mediating family court lawyer.

-Our Ukiah divorce and family law mediator is experienced in helping families achieve outcomes that save money and achieve resolution sooner.
+Our Ukiah divorce and family law mediator, Thomas Shields, is experienced in helping families achieve outcomes that save money and achieve resolution sooner.

 What is Mediation?